Herennia multipuncta

-Herennia multipuncta, commonly known as the ornamental tree trunk spider, is a species of spider in the family Araneidae native to Asia.
+Herennia multipuncta, commonly known as the spotted coin spider, is a species of spider in the family Nephilidae native to Asia.
 It exhibits sexual dimorphism, the female being much larger than the male.
 It weaves a small web on the trunk of a tree or the wall of a building and is well camouflaged by its dappled colouration.

 Description

 The female has a hairy cephalothorax that is narrow in front and longer than it is wide.
 It is reddish-brown with a yellowish, U-shaped patch near the front and darker markings further back.
 The mouthparts are yellowish-brown and the long, slender, hairy and spiny legs are mostly brown.
 The abdomen has a flattened, pale grey dorsal surface with five pairs of sigilla (puncture-like spots where muscles are attached internally), numerous grey specks and a few dark streaks near the back.
 The male is reddish-brown with dark legs.
 His body length at 5 to 7 mm is about half that of the female at 10 to 14 mm.
 This spider rests head-downwards on the web with its legs flexed.
 Its colouring makes it well camouflaged.